daveyarwood/blog.djy.io/src/_drafts/why-im-rewriting-alda-in-go-and-kotlin.md

   (note-length 4))
 {% endhighlight %}

 ...evaluates to a record that implements a `Stringify` protocol.
-In other words, the value of the expression above is a `Note` record that knows how to represent itself as a string of Alda code:
+For example, the value of the expression above is a `Note` record that knows how to represent itself as a string of Alda code.
+And alda-clj provides a `->str` function that returns the string of Alda code:

 {% highlight clojure %}
 (->str